edgard-habanbou/foodie-pal/README.md

    ### Deployed on AWS EC2 Instance:

-   - **Connecting with PUTTY**: To access the instance shell, connect using PUTTY.
-Refer to [this guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) for instructions on setting up PUTTY and SSH keys.

    - **Prerequisites**: Before running the backend on the instance, ensure you've met all the [prerequisites](https://github.com/edgard-habanbou/foodie-pal?tab=readme-ov-file#prerequisites) outlined in the README.

    - **Instance Running example**: